Must be 14 years of age and no older than 18 years of age on December 31st, of the year of the CUC Jr.

 Information on season plans expected costs and additional details will be shared shortly.

 Masters Of Flying Objects (MOFO) Boys and Girls Teams - These are the eldest and top teams in our program, showcasing athletes with the most experience and athleticism.
 These teams are about teaching our elite youth to experience competition and the pursuit of success and winning.
 Following the concepts of periodization and long term planning, the Long Term Athlete Development model (LTAD) serves as a guideline to teams and helps them train under the "Learn to Win" development model and push very hard to increase their gameplay while pushing for podium finishes each summer at Nationals.

-Both teams are annual contenders for the National Championships and coaches will empower and play their roster based on their perception of how to best position the team to win.
+Both teams are annual contenders for the National Championships and coaches will empower and play their roster based on their perception of how to position the team best to win.
 Training is highly tactical compared to the Spitfire program and playing time is not guaranteed for any athlete.
-All athletes are guaranteed the chance to develop equally through practice, however gameplay time will vary.
+All athletes are guaranteed the chance to develop equally through practice, however, gameplay time will vary.

 Manitou Boys and Red River Rebellion Girls Teams - These are our teams which represent a little less experience, and ability or athleticism (usually because of age and experience).
 When watching this team you can usually see several younger players on the team, bringing their average age down from the MOFO program.
 MODS has geared their training to reflect their physical literacy and development, following the LTAD model these teams train under the "Train to Compete" development model and push very hard to increase their skill set before mastering team and gameplay.
 The goal of these two teams is to learn, have fun and push for a playoff appearance or semifinal birth at the National Championships each year.
 While we see an increase in focus on tactical play and results, all athletes will compete in all events and at Nationals.
-Playing time may be weighted based on ability, however everyone is still included in all games and growth is still a goal along with learning about the competitve aspect of the game.
+Playing time may be weighted based on ability, however, everyone is still included in all games and growth is still a goal along with learning about the competitive aspect of the game.